aravind-sadharani/chandraveena/src/blog/pallavi/index.md

 While the focus is on rhythmic improvisations, it is equally important to note that the *Raga Bhava* (the mood of the Raga) is maintained within the confines of musical grammar as defined by Raga Lakshanas.

-Lets us continue with the same demo.
-Having established the lyrics, the tune based on the Raga and the rhythmic cycle, it is now time for improvisations.
-The words of the pallavi are used as the foundation for melodic and rhythmic improvisations within the framework established by the Raga and the Tala, while maintaining the sanctity of the lyrics.
+> Lets us continue now hear a demo to illustrate Vinyasam.

 `audio: /assets/pallavi-demo2.mp3`
 <p align="center"><em>Sample 3.
 An example of Vinyasam</em></p>

+Having established the lyrics, the tune based on the Raga, and the rhythmic cycle, it is now time for improvisations.
+The words of the pallavi are used as the foundation for melodic and rhythmic improvisations.
+Here different words/phrases of the composition are taken to express the emotions contained in the words through melodic improvisations, while also creating interesting rhythmic patterns.
+These improvisations are within the framework established by the Raga and the Tala, while maintaining the sanctity of the lyrics.

 ## Note on Instrumental Pallavi